SerenityOS/serenity/Ladybird/README.md

 # Ladybird Web Browser

-The Ladybird Web Browser is a browser using the SerenityOS LibWeb engine with a QT GUI.
+The Ladybird Web Browser is a browser using the SerenityOS LibWeb engine with a Qt GUI.

 ## Build Prerequisites

-QT6 development packages and a c++20-enabled compiler are required.
+Qt6 development packages and a c++20-enabled compiler are required.
 On Debian/Ubuntu required packages include, but are not limited to:

 ```
 sudo apt install build-essential cmake ninja-build qt6-base-dev qt6-tools-dev-tools